nghia-nguyen-dev/clock_app/README.md

 # Clock App

 Simple clock interface in the browser built with react.
-[Demo](https://nghia-nguyen-dev.github.io/clock_app/)
+[VIEW DEMO](https://nghia-nguyen-dev.github.io/clock_app/)

 ## features

 - Clock is dynamically updated
 - Visiting the site at certain times of day will display a different background image, greeting message/ icon, and color theme in the dasboard
-- Displays current client location under clock
+- Displays current client location under

 ## Usage

 - Clicking on the refresh icon fetches a new quote
-- Clicking on the button will show dashboard
+- Clicking on the button will pull up dashboard info

 ## Tech